AI Diagnostics

 4. Transparency About Limitations

 A reliable AI tool tells you when it is not confident.
 If the data is limited for a particular vehicle or code combination, the tool should say so — not fabricate an answer.
-This is where generic AI fails hardest.
-ChatGPT will always give you an answer, even when it does not have good data.
-A well-built diagnostic AI tells you when to dig deeper.
+A well-built diagnostic AI tells you when to dig deeper instead of guessing.

 Real-World Diagnostic Workflow with AI